Snoogens101/SnoogensArenaRetributionPaladin/README.md

 •	Optimized Burst rotation based on customized SimC APL simulations and experience from both myself and my testers

 **Burst Preparation Mode!**
-•	Let all the stars align before automatically taking you into Burst mode!
+•	Makes sure you will get maximum efficiency from your Burst before automatically placing you in Burst mode

 **Trinket Support!**
 •	DPS trinkets when you're Bursting, HP trinket when you're on low Health

 **Covenant Support!**
-•	Supports all Covenants!
+•	Supports all Covenants

 **Automatic Defensives/Mitigations!**
 •	Auto Phial of Serenity @ HP%
-•	Auto Summon Steward (so you don't forget your Phial!)
+•	Auto Summon Steward at the beginning of Arena
 •	Healthstone @ HP%

 **Placeable, @Cursor or @Player Casts!**
 • Choose how you want to auto cast Final Reckoning

 **Auto Hand of Reckoning!**
-• Target not in range and you want to keep them in combat?
-No ranged attacks ready?
-Hand of Reckoning!
+• Casts Hand of Reckoning on the target when there's no other option to keep them in combat

 **Auto Cleanse Toxins!**
-• Cleanse yourself of any important Poisons and Diseases!
+• Cleanses yourself of any important Poisons and Diseases

-**Auto Paralysis on Big Damage Interrupt!**
-• Interrupt isn't ready, but there's someone about to destroy your world?
-No worries, let's Paralysis them.

 **Auto Hammer of Justice on Focus during Burst!**
-• Want to make sure your Focus gets CC'd without you even needing to think about it during Burst?
-No worries, I'll Hammer of Justice them for you, without any CC overlap.
+• Casts Hammer of Justice on your Focus during Burst while doing various checks to make sure you're not overlapping CC or casting into Immune players

 **Auto Focus!**
-• You're playing 2v2, wouldn't it be nice that the one you're not fighting ends up as your focus for fast @focus Paralysis queues?
-Well, look no further!
-• You're playing 3v3, wouldn't it be nice if that Healer ended up as your focus target?
-Once again, look no further!
+• 2v2 - Automatically focuses whoever you're not targeting
+• 3v3 - Automatically focuses the Healer

 **Immunity Checks!**
-• Don't waste Holy Power on that immune guy, no point.
-• Don't Hammer of Justice them if they're immune due to an abiility or DR. I won't let you!
+• Checks against all possible immunities (including DR) before doing any abilities, stuns etc. Fully dymanic based on what each ability does

 **Racial Support!**
-• Pops your damaging Racial when it's supposed to!
+• Uses your Racial ability when it's best

 **Auto Blessing of Freedom Roots!**
-• Feel like playing on Auto Pilot without thinking?
-No problem, when you or your party are rooted I will remove it will Blessing of Freedom.
+• Advanced logic to remove Roots from yourself and your party members.

 **Auto Blessing of Freedom Slows!**
-• Feel like playing on Auto Pilot without thinking?
-No problem, when you or your party are slowed I will remove it will Blessing of Freedom.

-**Cancel FoF to WDP and ToD @ HP%!**
-• Got a good grasp of when a WDP will bring your target to 15% or below for an instant kill with ToD?
-No problem, I will force it to happen for you.

-**Auto Transcendence: Transfer @ HP%!**
-• Don't want to manage your teleport and just let it happen when you're low?
-I got you mate.

-**Auto Defensives on Demon Hunter: The Hunt!**
-• I'll automatically pop a defensive CD for you when a Demon Hunter is about to finish casting The Hunt on you.
+• Advanced logic to remove Slows from yourself and your party members.

 ***